bradjasper/RadialMenu/README.md

 Plus it's built with Facebook POP, so it's very flexible!

+Read the blog entry at http://bradjasper.com/blog/radialmenu-imessage-ios8/ for more information.

 ## Install

 Copy the source files from the RadialMenu/ directory into your project.